outscale/oks-cli/CONTRIBUTING.md

 ### How to report a bug

+Suggestions for improvements are welcome!
+Before reporting a bug :

+1. Check if the Bug has already been reported
 1. Use the "Bug Report" issue template
 2. Provide a clear and concise description of the problem
 3. Include steps to reproduce the bug
+4. Describe the actual behavior
+5. Describe the expected behavior
-4. Specify your environment (OS, software version, etc.)
+6. Specify your environment (OS, oks-cli version, terminal, etc.)
-5. Add screenshots if relevant

-### Information to include

-- **Summary**: Short description of the problem
-- **Reproduction Steps**: List of actions
-- **Expected Behavior**: What should happen
-- **Current Behavior**: What is actually happening
-- **Environment**: Technical details of your configuration
+7. Attach any relevant logs, screenshots, or error messages

 ## Suggest features

 Suggestions for improvements are welcome!
-Before proposing a feature:
+Before proposing a feature :

-1. Check if the feature already exists
+1. Check if the Feture has already been reported
-2. Review existing issues to avoid duplication
-3. Choose the right issue template based on your intent :
-  - **Suggest a New Feature** : Use this template if you have an idea for a feature but do not plan to implement it yourself.
-This helps the community discuss and evaluate it.
-  - **Implement a New Feature** : Use this template if you have both a feature idea and plan to submit a pull request to implement it.
-This allows better coordination and avoids duplicated efforts.

-### Proposal process

-1. Open an issue using the "Feature Request" template
+2. Use the "Feature Request" issue template
-2. Clearly describe the problem your proposal solves
+3. Clearly describe the problem your proposal solves
-3. Explain your proposed solution
+4. Explain your proposed solution
-4. Mention the alternatives considered
+5. Mention any alternatives you considered
-5. Wait for feedback from the team
+6. Wait for feedback from the team — or, if you're ready, implement the feature yourself by opening a pull request

 ## Development